 Budapest is the capital of Hungary and one of Central Europe’s most beautiful and historic cities.
-Located along the Danube River, it is known for its grand boulevards, iconic thermal baths, the Buda Castle and the striking Parliament building.
+Located along the Danube River, it is known for its grand boulevards, iconic thermal baths, the Buda Castle and the Parliament building.
 Considering Budapest for your next remote work base?
 You will find a wide range of spaces to stay, strong average Wi-Fi speeds and a comfortable, inspiring vibe that lets you stay focused during the day and enjoy the city’s charm when you log off.
 On the whole, Budapest delivers a rewarding environment for those working from their laptops, surrounded by culture and charm.

 Popular areas to stay for working remotely in Budapest include District VII (Erzsebetvaros), District V (Belvaros-Lipotvaros) and Ujbuda.